Step-by-Step Guide for School Bus Electrification

 Exact timing and steps will depend upon bus ownership, local capacity, internal processes, financing and funding, facility upgrade needs, local grid capacity and the availability of buses and chargers.

-The below steps may run in parallel or be reordered based upon your school district’s priorities, goals, operations and needs.
+The roadmap steps may run in parallel or be reordered based upon your school district’s priorities, goals, operations and needs.
 School districts should use these steps as a starting point and then modify as needed to meet local needs.

 Please see the School Bus Electrification Template Roadmap, designed to be used in coordination with this step-by-step guide.

-As will be described in this guide, school districts should engage the full range of impacted stakeholders from the very beginning of the project to co-develop a roadmap with defined equity strategies.
+Additionally, school districts should engage the full range of impacted stakeholders from the very beginning of the project to co-develop a roadmap with defined equity strategies.

-Within the planning stages, school districts can integrate equity considerations when choosing which facilities to upgrade and routes to electrify, ensuring the benefits of this new technology go to the communities that need them most.
+Throughout the planning stages, school districts can integrate equity considerations when choosing which facilities to upgrade and routes to electrify, ensuring the benefits of this new technology go to the communities that need them most.
 During procurement, school districts can expand the impact of tax dollars by selecting vendors based on environmental and equity criteria and including community benefits like workforce development into contracts.

-Finally, school districts should identify desired outcomes and community benefits — for example, improved air quality and a reduction in greenhouse gas emissions — and then track and communicate progress.
+Finally, school districts should identify desired measurable outcomes and community benefits — for example, improved air quality and a reduction in greenhouse gas emissions — and then track and communicate progress.

 This guide is designed from the perspective of a school district that owns and operates their bus fleet, but many steps will be the same for a district that contracts for bus service.
-Furthermore, electrification introduces new roles and responsibilities that can be assigned to existing or new partners, depending on the business model schools select.
+Electrification introduces new roles and responsibilities that can be assigned to existing or new partners, depending on the business model schools select.
 If a school district contracts out for transportation services, the contractor will likely be responsible for many of the steps provided in this guide.

 No matter the ownership and operations approach taken, it is important for school districts to understand their electrification needs and goals to make informed contracting decisions.